MarioGomezRamos/THOx/README.md

 ### GRID namlist: ng, rmin, rint, rmax, dr, rlast
 Radial grid for projectile eigenfunctions:
  - rmin, rmax, dr: radial grid for core+valence relative motion
  - rint: when calculating the c+v scattering states, maximum radius up to which the equation will be integrated numerically.
-For r>rint, the asymptotic form will be assumed
+For r>rint, the asymptotic form will be assumed.
+For R-matrix bound states (bastype=8), it acts as the matching radius where the internal Lagrange-mesh solution is matched to the external Whittaker tail.
+If rint < rmax, the wavefunction is extrapolated up to rmax.
+ - rlast: radial wavefunctions are computed up to rmax, but printed out up to rlast, if rlast<rmax
+ >

 ### &POTENTIAL namelist: ptype, ap, at, Vl0(:), r0, a0, Vso, rso, aso, Vss,rss,ass,pcmodel, lambda, kband, lpot, cptype, Vcp0, rcp0, acp, delta, lsderiv
 Core+valence central and deformed (coupling) potentials: